fbpx

 Orphan pages are harmful to SEO because they are not accessible by search engines or users, and therefore, they do not contribute to the overall relevance and authority of your website.

-How to Find Orphan Pages on Your Website?
+How to Find Orphan Pages on a Website?

 Pro Tip: Make sure every link present on your website serves a purpose.
 You may also invest in natural link building and create a strong backlink profile.